TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

    {blog:gravatar(emailAddress: post.author.emailAddress)}

-One should see the Gravatar ViewHelper as a kind of post-processor for an email address and would allow the following syntax:
+One should see the Gravatar Viewhelper as a kind of post-processor for an email address and would allow the following syntax:

 .. code-block:: html

    {post.author.emailAddress -> blog:gravatar()}

-This syntax places focus on the variable that is passed to the ViewHelper as it comes first.
+This syntax places focus on the variable that is passed to the Viewhelper as it comes first.

 The syntax `{post.author.emailAddress -> blog:gravatar()}` is an alternative